hungovercoders-blog/datagriff/dataGriff/_posts/2022-09-17-team-ork-hdd/2022-09-17-team-ork-hdd.md

 ### Litter Team OKRs

-We have a established a team exclusively on ensuring the hungovercoders pickup litter.
+We have a established a team exclusively on ensuring the hungovercoders promote environmental concerns .
 Lets motivate them!

-**Team Mission:** Ensure that the Hungovercoders have Clean Neighborhoods
+**Team Mission:** Ensure that the Hungovercoders protect the environment

 **Objective:** Hungovercoders pickup litter